 Not sure if your baby is eligible?
 Have a chat with your GP or immunisation provider and they can help you book in and answer any questions.

-As the weather cools down here in South Australia, something else starts heating up – RSV cases.
+As the weather cools down here in South Australia, RSV cases start to increase.
 Winter is peak season for this common but potentially serious virus, especially for little ones.
 Here’s what you need to know to keep your baby safe this winter.
 What is RSV?
 RSV (Respiratory Syncytial Virus) is a highly contagious respiratory virus.
-It spreads easily:Through the air when someone with RSV coughs or sneezes.On surfaces like toys, where it can survive for several hours.
+It spreads easily through the air when someone with RSV coughs or sneezes and can survive for several hours on surfaces, like toys – making it easy for babies to catch.
 Almost all children will get RSV before their second birthday.
-It can affect people of all ages, but it's particularly tricky for babies When is RSV season in South Australia?
+It can affect people of all ages but can be serious for babies.
+When is RSV season in South Australia?
 Each year, RSV hits South Australia hardest during winter, with the highest number of cases showing up in June and July.
 Around 700 cases are reported to SA Health every week during the peak of the season.
 Across the country, about 12,000 babies end up in hospital every winter due to RSV.
 That’s a lot of little noses and lungs needing care.
 How serious is RSV for babies?
 For many kids, RSV might just look like a mild cold – a runny nose, cough, or slight fever.
-But for some,…
+But for some, especially babies under six months or those with other health conditions, it…

 I'm a Mum of 2 girls and also one 4 legged ratbag of a dog called Rudy.
 I work from home and family balance out the work/school hours with lots of beach time, walks, bike rides skates, scooters and surfs.
 We like being outside.
 Our favourite places in Adelaide are the Adelaide Hills and Dhilba Guuranda-Innes National Park